 - Add the

-HELM_LOCAL_REPOSITORYenvironment variable to the StatefulSet (legacy delegate) or deployment (immutable delegate) object in the delegate YAML.
+HELM_LOCAL_REPOSITORYenvironment variable to the StatefulSet (legacy delegate) or deployment (delegate with an immutable image type) object in the delegate YAML.

 The format should be: